 Matcha green tea antioxidants and skin, joint, collagen health

 Besides working in many unsuspecting ways inside the body, the basics of matcha health benefits still apply.
 The potent and broad range of antioxidants in matcha tea carry regular protections against many stressors, most which are also associated with aging generally.

 With a couple bowls of matcha tea everyday, and a balanced diet, you may be able to skip the fancy green tea collagen blends and stick with matcha on its own.

-Premium matcha tea on its own is an excellent dietary source of collagen protecting antioxidants, as well as each of those essential nutrients (vitamins and aminos) required for natural collagen.
+Our ceremonial-grade matcha tea may be an excellent dietary source of collagen protecting antioxidants, as well as each of those essential nutrients (vitamins and aminos) required for natural collagen.

 As science does not yet know if collagen peptides work as claimed, at least we can feel grounded in a daily matcha practice to boost all things health.
 Use matcha inside and outside the body, it even makes for a great facemask!

 This article is also written in collaboration with Nick Noble*